The Boo Radleys: Disbandment

 The Boo Radleys disbanded in early 1999.
 Brown built a popular recording studio before going on to John Moores University for teacher training.
-He progressed on to teaching information technology at St Louis Grammar School in Kilkeel, Northern Ireland, and also taught at Park High School in Birkenhead.
+He progressed on to teaching information technology at St Louis's Grammar School in Kilkeel, County Down, in Ulster, and also taught at Park High School in Birkenhead.

 Under the name Bravecaptain, Carr has since released six albums, including The Fingertip Saint Sessions Volume 1, Go with Yourself, Advertisements for Myself (2002) and All Watched Over by Machines of Loving Grace (2004).
 His most recent album was titled Distractions.
 Carr has since announced that he will be retiring the Bravecaptain name to work on new projects, but these will not include reforming the Boo Radleys.
 His first solo album Ye Gods (And Little Fishes) was released in mid 2009.
 Cieka is now a member of the band Domino Bones, alongside Mark "Bez" Berry, formerly of Happy Mondays.

 After an album in 1996 (First Fruits) under the name Eggman, while still a member of the Boo Radleys, Rowbottom walked away from music for several years after the split.
 Then, following a guest vocal on Bravecaptain's, All Watched Over by Machines of Loving Grace, and also two songs with the Japanese musician Ryo Matsui's solo project, Meister, he formed Paperlung.
 The band featured Rowbottom on vocals, Simon Gardiner on bass, Ben Datlen on guitar and Guillaume Jambel of Transcargo on drums.
 They released two singles, "The Days That God Sold You" (2006) and "Do What Thou Will", and an album, Balance (2007).

 Reunion and new music

 In 2020, it was reported that some members of the Boo Radleys were coming together to record new music to mark 25 years since the band's heyday.

 In July 2021, the band released their first new single in 23 years, "A Full Syringe and Memories of You", part of an EP of the same name.
 Upon the single's release, it was confirmed that original guitarist Martin Carr had not taken part in the reunion.

 The band's seventh studio album, Keep on with Falling, was released on 11 March 2022.
+Eight was announced in January 2023 to be released in the same year alongside the new single "Seeker".

-Eight was announced on January 2023 to be released on the same year alongside the new single "Seeker".
+In 2025, the band's 1992 single "Lazarus" was used as the ending theme song for the Japanese anime series Lazarus, directed by Shinichiro Watanabe.